Jeti Oguz

 The road to the waterfall (and to the cave mentioned above) runs along the narrow bottom of the Jeti Oguz gorge, hopping from one side of the Jeti Oguz river to another through wooden bridges.

-After about 3 km walk South from the Jeti Oguz resort the road leads West to the alpine valley called Kök-Zhayyk, located at an altitude of 2050 meters above the sea level.
-The length of the path to West towards the waterfall is about 1,5 km through a pine forest and beautiful forest landscapes.
+After about 3 km walk south from the Jeti Oguz resort, the road leads west to the alpine valley called Kök-Zhayyk, located at an altitude of 2050 meters above the sea level.
+The length of the path to west towards the waterfall is about 1,5 km through a spruce forest and beautiful mountain forest landscapes.

 At the very end of the Jeti Oguz gorge stands the 5168 m Boris Yeltsin peak that used to be called the Oguz Bashi meaning the Head of the Bull.